elopio/docs/source/includes/_transactionAPI.md

 Calls the `redeem` function for all Ethereum contract addresses in the arrays `_reportingParticipants` and `_feeWindows` using the caller's address as the redeemer. `_reportingParticipants` can contain Ethereum contract addresses for [DisputeCrowdsourcers](#dispute-crowdsourcer-tx-api), [InitialReporters](#initial-reporter-tx-api), or both, as hexadecimal strings. `_feeWindows` can only contain the Ethereum contract addresses of [Fee Windows](#fee-window).
 This function is intended as easy way to redeem Stake in multiple [Dispute Crowdsourcers](#dispute-crowdsourcer), [Initial Reports](#initial-report), and Fee Windows at once.

-Returns: true if the function executed without any errors.
+Returns: true if the transaction executed without any errors, or false otherwise.